“Besides, there are a hundred things one has to know,

 Assessment

 Assessment tasks are on the last few pages of the module manual.
-All assessment tasks are carefully read, critiqued and assessed by our Dean of Studies, Dr Chris Watson.
+All assessment tasks are carefully read, critiqued, and assessed by your designated tutor.

-• Research questions – on selected written material provided with the module manual, books, DVDs and website links.
+- Research questions based on selected written material provided with the module manual, books, videos, and website links.

 Workload and Due Dates

 The time envisioned for working on each unit is equivalent to 10 weeks at 8 hours per week.
 The College has not set dates for submission of individual items.
 However, unless special permission to extend is granted, this module is to be completed within 6 months.
-Temporary suspensions of enrolment are negotiable, however fees for modules which have not been completed are not refundable.
+Temporary suspensions of enrolment are negotiable; however, fees for modules that have not been completed are not refundable.

 Please note carefully: RPL (credit) IS RARELY GIVEN FOR THIS MODULE

 The aim of this module is to communicate basic ideas and raise awareness of the student’s capabilities.
-Detailed assessment by a qualified voice coach should make the student aware of their strengths and weaknesses in the vital areas of speech, voice and presentation.
-It may be, by practising certain exercises a student with poor voice quality may come up to a competent level.
-If private coaching is required to achieve this competence, it must be pursued at the student’s expense.
+A detailed assessment by a qualified voice coach should make the student aware of their strengths and weaknesses in the vital areas of speech, voice, and presentation.
+It may be that by practising certain exercises, a student with poor voice quality may come up to a competent level.
+If substantial private coaching is required to achieve this competence, it must be pursued at the student’s expense.

 Readings, Questions and Assignments

-All manuals and DVDs are provided, including “Ceremonies and Celebrations” if not previously provided, and will be made available immediately, once the College receives full payment for the module.
-If the module manuals, books, DVDs and other items are downloaded from our website a discount will apply.
-Otherwise the items will be sent by post, airmail where necessary.
-Transferring any materiel belonging to the College to a third party without prior permission is unethical and strictly forbidden.
+All manuals and videos are provided, including “Ceremonies and Celebrations” if not previously provided, and will be made available immediately once the college receives full payment for the module.
+The module manual, books, videos, and other items are downloaded from links we will send you.
+Some items may be sent by post.
+Transferring any material belonging to the college to a third party without prior permission is unethical and strictly forbidden.

-Contact us – persons to talk to, phone numbers, email addresses, skype addresses
+Contact us – persons to talk to, phone numbers, email addresses.

 Related